datadiversitylab/CoOccExtinction/README.md

 ### Acknowledgment

-Initial project structure was created by https://github.com/dssg/hitchhikers-guide.git
+Initial project structure was created following the structure in [this repo](https://github.com/malill/research-template).